Raphael24/Consum-Tracker/README.md

-# Consum Tracler Python 3.9
+# Consum Tracker Python 3.9
 This is a consum Tracker.
 You can choose wich Item you want to Track and than yust press the button to count them up.
-Enjoy
+#Enjoy